SHADOWII1/LaptopMetrics/README.md

 |:--:|
 | *Virtual Machine Provision with Terraform in Openstack* |

-After running the command successfuly the VM could be accessed through the generated floating IP address in the hosts.cfg file and the user name with is ubuntu by default.
+After running the command successfuly the VM could be accessed through the generated floating IP address in the hosts.cfg file and the user name which is ubuntu by default.
 The use of the key generated in openstack platform is necessary:

 ```bash
 # Change to Ansible Directory